RobertsLab/resources/docs/Lab-Communication.md

 ---

+## Lab Meetings
+We generally have weekly lab meetings.
+These can be attended in person or remotely via video/audio chat.
+Steven will post link(s) for joining the chats in [Slack](https://genefish.slack.com) and/or in the event on the [Roberts Lab Google Calendar](https://calendar.google.com/calendar/embed?src=mrc305%40gmail.com&ctz=America/Los_Angeles).

+We alternate between a DEI focus and academic discovery.
+Themes can be found below.
+In general we will use DEI slots for a book club focused discussion and academic discovery will be a mix of modules including but not limited to...

+* coding mini lectures
+* list of knowledge gaps
+* journal club (potential model - foundational paper coupled with new paper)
+* formal presentations (including practice talks)
+* revisit common tasks (eg writing, ref managing, notebooks)
+* round robin code show and tell
+* handbook focus
+* peer feedback
+* data workshop
+* issue triage

+A traditional update with be rolled into new format that might include presentation or simply recent notebook posts.

+If you have any suggestions for topics, papers, demos (or anything for lab meeting) please submit [here](https://github.com/RobertsLab/resources/issues?q=is%3Aopen+is%3Aissue+label%3A%22lab+meeting%22)

+<iframe width="682" height="422" seamless frameborder="0" scrolling="yes" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSTNFZvm1UbyKlGU0nsiif4uJfV66V1Hovxmc2M0cMnKW-Kj7L60HVv4H3ipC5Nfl-I64dQlFdZFjwV/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

 ## Slack

 Our means of general communication in the lab is through [Slack](https://genefish.slack.com).
 This is in lieu of email, providing a simple means of archiving, searching, and easy user management.